ClapeyronThermo/Clapeyron.jl/docs/src/index.md

 ```
 ## Citing a particular equation of state model

-In addition to citing this work, it is encouraged to cite the references to the underlying models used. for that, you can use [`Clapeyron.cite`](@ref) to obtain the references used in a particular model
+In addition to citing this work, it is encouraged to cite the references to the underlying models used. for that, you can use [`Clapeyron.cite`](@ref) to obtain the references used in a particular model.